claybridges/libvarobjc/README.md

 A tiny library of Objective-C macros to aid concision, `@morph`, `@var` and `@with`.
 When using, code completion and Xcode indentation work sanely.
 Examples of use follow.
-You'll find more details in the header file.The unit tests are also instructive.
+You'll find more details in the header file.
+The unit tests are also instructive.

 Submission of issues & pull requests on *technical* objections or problems